WAG 13-02-00: Budgeting

 Income Excluded from Gross Income

-The following examples show court ordered child support and businesses expenses that are deducted from the revised manual textFood Assistance household's gross monthly income before comparing to the Maximum Monthly Gross Income Standard for the household size.
+The following examples show court ordered child support and businesses expenses that are deducted from the SNAP household's gross monthly income before comparing to the Maximum Monthly Gross Income Standard for the household size.

 Child Support Income Exclusion

-All court ordered child support payments should be treated as an income exclusion from the revised manual textFood Assistance household's total gross monthly income when comparing to the Maximum Monthly Gross Income Standard for the household size.
+All court ordered child support payments should be treated as an income exclusion from the SNAP household's total gross monthly income when comparing to the Maximum Monthly Gross Income Standard for the household size.
 It is not allowed as an income deduction in the net benefit calculation.
 See WAG 13-01-07.
 The same procedure applies when determining expedited service.

-revised manual textExample 1: Mr. T is applying for revised manual textFood Assistance and is a one person household.
-He is not a qualifying member.
-The Maximum Monthly Gross Income Standard for a household size of one is revised manual text$2,071.
-Mr. T's gross monthly income is $2,169.
+Revised Manual TextExample 1: Mr. T is applying for SNAP and is a Categorically Eligible one person household.
+The Maximum Monthly Gross Income Standard for a household size of one is Revised Manual Text$2,152.
+His gross monthly income is $2,169.
 His court-ordered child support is $400 per month.
-Mr. T verifies his support payment by showing his veteran's income statement received in the last 30 days.
+Mr. T verifies his support payments by showing his veteran's income statement received in the last 30 days.
 His rent is $500 and he pays for air conditioning and heat.
-Mr. T's countable income minus the child support income exclusion ($400) is $1,769.
+Mr. T's countable gross income minus the child support income exclusion of $400 is $1,769, this is the amount compared to the Gross Income Standard.
 Mr. T is gross income eligible for SNAP.
-His countable income when completing the net income benefit calculation is $1,769 x .80 = $1,416 (round up).
+His total adjusted income is $2,169 x .80 = $1,736 (round up).
+The child support is included since it is only allowed as an exclusion when comparing to the Gross Income Standard and not a deduction, see (PM 13-01-07).
+See table below for all calculations in this example.

 GROSS INCOME CALCULATION: DOLLAR AMOUNT